WHO WE ARE

 • Bachelor of Social Work (BSW)

-LAUREN HALL BUSHMAN (she/they), LCSW, LMSW, PMH-C: Founder, Clinical Supervisor & Therapist
+LAUREN HALL BUSHMAN (she/they), LCSW, LMSW, PMH-C: Clinical Director & Organizational Founder

 I earned my Master’s in Clinical Social Work from The University of Chicago and completed my yoga teacher training at Nature Yoga Sanctuary in Chicago in 2014.
 Following this, I completed a postgraduate residency at CTS Counseling Center.
 My clinical background includes work as a Clinical Interventionist with Indiana University’s Department of Psychiatry, where I supported individuals with cancer and their families.
 I am also a certified End of Life Doula through the University of Vermont’s Larner School of Medicine, which enriches my work with clients navigating grief and end-of-life experiences.
 In addition, I completed a Postgraduate Fellowship Certification in Advanced Contextual Behavioral Therapy at the University of Chicago and currently serve as a Clinical Supervisor Consultant for Goodwill of Central Indiana’s Nurse-Family Partnership’s Mental Health team.